-New families will complete enrollment paperwork.
+New families will complete enrollment paperwork and meet with our principal.
 Potential students will participate in GraceWay for a Day, a one or two day visitation on campus, and a brief assessment to determine their reading, writing, and math competency.
 Please see About Us: Admissions.

 Open enrollment for the next school year begins in January.
 Applications are then accepted through rolling admissions on a space-available basis.
 Educational consultations can be scheduled anytime.
 Our annual Art Show and Open House in the winter is a great event for new and returning families to attend.

 No. While we enjoy the benefits of fellowship with our affiliated church which is part of the Presbyterian Church in America (PCA), GraceWay Academy is non-denominational.
-See Our Beliefs for more info.
+Our families are active in various Bible-based churches in Ocala.
+See About Us: Our Beliefs for more info.

 Our Mission is: Preparing students for academic success while glorifying God through faith in action.
 One way that we live out our faith is to share it with others that they may come to love Jesus, too, and accept Him as their savior.
 Developing and strengthening our students’ faith is one of our favorite aspects of life at our school.

 Our teachers integrate a biblical worldview into their teaching and make the most of teachable moments to help students connect the Bible to real life.
 All students have Bible class as a part of the curriculum.
 Family Chapel for all students is held each Friday.

 See Programs: Preschool, Programs: Elementary, or Programs: Middle School.